hku-systems/SOTER/README.md

   normal distribution.
 Note that, some fluctuations may occur as SOTER randomly derives fingerprints at runtime for security.
 - Baseline's fingerprint l2 distance distribution (i.e., `figure8b-fixedfp.pdf`)
-  has spikes at a small distance and does not share the form of normal distribution.
+  has spikes at a small distance (x-axis) and does not share the form of normal distribution.